nurselaine/reading-notes/201Note/class-14.md

 - What makes a good team isn't always a good leader rather than a harmonious group of people
   - Do not be afraid to share and be open with your team, keeping walls up can lead to a high stress environment and reduce productivity
   - work environments and teams should create a safe place for asking questions and sharing thoughts
+- NEVER say something is dumb
+  - You never know whether that "dumb" thing is going to turn into something realy cool
+  - I really enjoyed the
+- **Tech attracts non-linear thinkers**

 ## Read this article on CSS Transforms
 - Transforms: element distorted on a 2/3 dimensional plane